twonth/winning-at-windows/README.md

 * [ShareDrop](https://www.sharedrop.io/): Easy between-device file sharing, even between devices on different networks.

+* [windows-terminal-quake](https://github.com/flyingpie/windows-terminal-quake): Quake mode for Windows Terminal.
+Yes, Windows Terminal already has a built in Quake-mode, but the devs are still working out some kinks (see, e.g., [this issue](https://github.com/microsoft/terminal/issues/9996)).
+For now I prefer this.

 * [BatteryInfoView](https://www.nirsoft.net/utils/battery_information_view.html): Displays information on your battery (e.g., charging status/rate and wear level).

 * Alternative battery widgets

-  - [BatteryBar](https://batterybarpro.com/): good-looking battery meter capable of displaying calibrated runtime estimates.
+  * [BatteryBar](https://batterybarpro.com/): good-looking battery meter capable of displaying calibrated runtime estimates.
 Can be floating or (if you use something like ExplorerPatcher) pinned as a toolbar to the standard taskbar.
-  - [BatteryMode](https://github.com/tarcode-apps/BatteryMode): similar to the standard tray widget, but with built in functionality to change the power plan and with more customization options (e.g., the ability bring back the Windows 7 battery tray icon).
+  * [BatteryMode](https://github.com/tarcode-apps/BatteryMode): similar to the standard tray widget, but with built in functionality to change the power plan and with more customization options (e.g., the ability bring back the Windows 7 battery tray icon).
-  - [CircleBattery](http://rebelvalkyrie.com/?page=circle-battery): tray widget where remaining battery power is displayed in a glowing circular arc.
+  * [CircleBattery](http://rebelvalkyrie.com/?page=circle-battery): tray widget where remaining battery power is displayed in a glowing circular arc.
 A press in the middle prevents your computer from locking or going to sleep.

 * [OnTopReplica](https://github.com/LorenzCK/OnTopReplica): generates a resizable, always on-top-replica of a window or window region.
 Lets you roll your own PIP mode for programs lacking native support (looking at you, [Stremio](https://www.stremio.com/)).